 We believe that all children need to receive support at home with their learning.
-Parental involvement encourages children to value school work, whilst extra help to practise basic skills ensures consolidation and continued progress.
+Parental involvement encourages children to value school work, whilst providing extra help to practise basic skills ensures consolidation and continued progress.
 Children benefit when parents and teachers work in partnership with learning so that there are fewer mixed messages.
 The ultimate aim is for children to develop the ability and confidence to study independently.

 For more detailed information on homework please see the St. James & St. John Homework Policy.

 Each child receives a reading record book.
-Parents are asked to write in the child’s reading record book every time they hear their child read.
+Parents are asked to write and/or sign in the child’s reading record book every time they hear their child read.
 They are encouraged to include any comments they wish to pass on to the class teacher.
 In KS2 the child may also write comments on their reading in this book.
 The teacher must look at the reading record at least once a week.

 Children are taught to learn spellings connected to the school’s spelling program, which is provided as weekly spelling lists in half-term blocks.
 The words are connected to the teaching and learning of specific groups of spelling words through set tasks in the Spelling, Punctuation & Grammar workbook and targeted spelling, grammar and punctuation lessons in class-time.